From LLMs to Actions: Latent Codes as Bridges in Hierarchical Robot Control

 Results for long horizon performance are provided in \autoref{fig:multi_step}.
 In this task, the agent must sort blocks based on shape or color into a specified corner of the board, requiring a long sequence of actions from which the agent could greatly benefit through high-level planning.
 We see that \method~ exhibits a competency for handling such tasks, as indicated by the heightened success rates, improving on pure language interface baselines.
 This is attributable to the method's ability to generate a coherent sequence of latent action embeddings that guide the policy through the task's duration, facilitating a more consistent and accurate alignment with the sequential nature of the task.
-During evaluation, we run the higher level language model at a slower rate than the lower level policy, only updating the language models output every 40 environment steps.
-While running the higher level language model more frequently may possibly yield better results, we found that for this task, there is no significant benefit to running the high level model at a faster frequency.
-In between the update cycles of the language model, the low-level policy continually runs based on the latest latent action embedding.
-The environment will give an episode end signal when the goal is reached, following the setup in Language Table~\cite{lynch2021language}.
+During evaluation we run the higher level language model at a slower rate than the lower level policy, only updating the language models output every 40 environment steps.